 The test assesses integrity, perspective taking, team involvement, resilience and adaptability.
-SJTs are used widely in medical selection, including selection of Foundation Doctors, GPs and other medical specialties.
+SJTs are used widely in medical and dental selection, including selection of Foundation Doctors and Dentists, GPs and other medical specialities.

 Situational Judgement Items

-Questions are in a multiple-choice format and do not require medical or procedural knowledge.
-This assessment consists of two sets of questions.
+Questions do not require medical or procedural knowledge.